Vinsi/ios-team/docs/pr_protocol.md

 ## General

-We're all working hard to do our best, let's appreciate what people do and the time they spent.
+We're all working hard to do our best, let's appreciate what people do and the time they spent;
 Don't forget to also have fun during the PR, use `gif` if it doesn't spread the focus or emoji to clarify tone   ✨

 These guidelines were inspired by Thoughtbot's code review [guide](https://github.com/thoughtbot/guides/tree/master/code-review)